 Marriage Proposal Trends in 2025: These Numbers Will Shock You!

-Par Nicolas, The Paris Proposal Experte | May 8, 2025
+By Nicolas, proposal expert in Paris | May 8, 2025

-At ApoteoSurprise, we've been creating unforgettable marriage proposals in Paris since 2006.
-In nearly 20 years, over 3,500 couples from all over the world have entrusted us with organizing this magical moment.
-Eager to better understand the desires, emotions, and expectations surrounding this life-changing event, we launched a major survey.
-Over several months, 1,800 people agreed to share their responses.
+To better understand the desires, emotions, and expectations surrounding this life-changing event, we launched a major survey.
+Over several months, 1,800 people kindly shared their insights with us.
 Some of their answers surprised us, many moved us, and all fascinated us.
-Here’s what we discovered.

 Your thirties: the ideal age for a marriage proposal